JesusNaranjo-Projs/trainingEnv/ar_bot-master/ar_bot_sim/src/README.md

     -me, --maxEp EPISODES: Set the maimum number of episodes to EPISODES -p, --pretrain: Pretrain the model on human trajectories.
-These trajectories need to be in a file named trajectories.csv in this directory
+These trajectories need to be in a file named trajectories.csv in this directory -r, --replay: Enable the replay buffer when training.
+Requires a trajectories.csv file to be in this directory.

 # Testing Parameters (All optional):
     -n, --name NAME: Name of the model.
 Only used if the model being tested was